 You can choose from a range of tours when booking which include as few as 2 zip lines and as many as 6.

-The Moa Tour has 4 different lines that start low and gradually increase in their height, length, and speed.
+The Moa Tour has 4 different lines that start low and gradually increase in height, length, and speed.
 This is ideal if this is your first time ziplining.

 The 1-hour Kereru Tour while shorter than the Moa is a bit more thrilling as it includes 2 lines and a 22-meter drop (72 feet) at the end.